betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 right along with the software itself.
 Their interfaces, performance characteristics, size, weight and position within the spacecraft, all of which effect key parameters in guidance equations were constantly evolving.

-Another challenge was testing the software's ability to interact with all these sub-systems without actually flying the vehicle?
-Ultimately, several different test simulators would be developed.
-Again, these testing resources were being developed right along with the software it was intended to test.
-Even techniques to manage the software effort were effectively under development and evolving with the software.
+Even techniques to manage the
+software effort were effectively under development and evolving with the software.
 Eventually, NASA would pressure MIT to adopt techniques pioneered by IBM to help manage large software development projects.